CibyL1226/cse15l-lab-reports/Lab_report_3.md

 # Lab Report 3

+The `grep` command is usually used to find out information about a certain string from a large files with a lot of strings.
+Today I am showing you four different ways you can use `grep` to explore a directory and the files in it.

-## First way to use `grep`:
+## First Method

-Using the files from biomed directory to find sentences containing the word "BMI"
+**`grep "<string>" <file_name>** to find and output all the sentences containing the string.

+The **first example** shows all the sentences contianing the word "BMI" from the `1468-6708-3-1.txt` file from the biomed directory.
+The input includes the `grep` command and the string we are looking for as well as the file we are looking in.

-Input: `grep "BMI" 1468-6708-3-1.txt`
+*Input:* `grep "BMI" 1468-6708-3-1.txt`

-Output:
+*Output:*
 `between body mass index (BMI) and mortality, controlling
         excess risk for persons with very low BMI, but that persons with moderately high BMI had little or no extra risk except